 The course concludes with market basket cooking classes where students can individually express their interpretation of the masters’ lessons.
 With a basket of seasonal ingredients, students work alone to create a unique menu without using recipes as well as practice plating, timing, consistency, and creativity.

 At the end of their in-class training, all students complete an externship course.
 While ICE strongly recommends that students extern in restaurant kitchens, they may request venues such as hotels, catering companies, corporate dining rooms, test kitchens, or food magazines in order to meet their professional goals.

-ELECTIVES AND WINE EDUCATION ICE Culinary Arts, Pastry & Baking Arts, and Hospitality Management students are given theopportunity to take additional classes offered by the school’s recreational division.
+ELECTIVES AND WINE EDUCATION At ICE's New York campus, Culinary Arts, Pastry & Baking Arts, and Hospitality Management students are given the opportunity to take additional classes offered by the New York recreational cooking division.
 Regarded by many as America’s largest menu of hands-on specialty cooking classes, ICE offers more than 1,700 classes each year.
 Classes are taught by visiting guest chefs, cookbook authors, food scholars, and ICE’s own expert chef-instructors.
 Topics range from Korean barbecue and Tunisian cooking, to Argentine pastry and Viennese desserts.
 Classes are listed in The Main Course, our newsletter that is published three times each year.

 Additionally, all career students have access to the school’s Wine Essentials course.
 This six-session course uses grape varietals as the introductory key to understanding the full wine spectrum.

 Click here to download ICE's Career Training program book list (effective September 1, 2017).